 What should OTel Baggage be used for?

-There are no built-in integrity checks to ensure that the Baggage items are yours, so exercise caution when working with Baggage.
+Also, there are no built-in integrity checks to ensure that Baggage items are yours, so exercise caution when retrieving them.

 One important thing to note about Baggage is that it is not a subset of the Span Attributes.
 When you add something as Baggage, it does not automatically end up on the Attributes of the child system’s spans.
 You must explicitly take something out of Baggage and append it as Attributes.